 We love to welcome artists, illustrators and authors to Takeover our Studio - check out our What’s On calendar for all our themed weeks and weekends.

 Visitors can enjoy a picnic in our Word Lab on Level 1 which is available on weekdays during term time between 1.30-3.30pm and from

 Did you know that Seven Stories is home to an amazing archive?
 Every writer has their own way of shaping ideas into stories, as you can see on the walls of our Word Lab.
 These manuscripts come from the Seven Stories Collection, saved for the nation and kept here on Tyneside.

-Please Note: The Studio is often used by school groups during term time, but don't worry, our creative craft activities are always available elsewhere in the building.
+Please Note: The Studio is open from 1.30pm on weekdays during term time so that school groups can enjoy the space in the morning. but don't worry, our creative craft activities are always available elsewhere in the building.

-Put your feet up and relax in our family-friendly cafe with a selection of hot and cold drinks, sandwiches, wraps and soups as well as a delicious range of cakes and buns.
+Put your feet up and relax in our family-friendly cafe with a riverside view and tuck into a selection of hot and cold drinks, sandwiches, wraps and soups as well as a delicious range of cakes and buns.
 Entry to the café is FREE and with stunning views of the Ouseburn and its wildlife this is the perfect place to refuel during your visit.

 Did you know that our Victorian mill was built in the 1870s and is a listed building?
 There are still many original features including the cast iron pillars and wooden beams.

 Baby facilities are available including high chairs, buggy park, a microwave to warm baby food and access to baby change facilities.

 11:30am – 2:30pm Monday – Friday (during term time only)